 Over the years a number of horse racing’s greatest champions have won the sought-after Melbourne Cup title.
-One of the most famous of these runners is Phar Lap, who won the Melbourne Cup in 1930.
+One of the most famous of these runners is Phar Lap, who was the Melbourne Cup winner in 1930.
 He was also the shortest priced favourite to win the race, offering odds of 8/11.
 Other household names to have won the race include Carbine (1890), Galilee (1966) and Might And Power (1997).
 Makybe Diva made history when she won the Melbourne Cup three years in a row from 2003-2005, becoming the first horse ever to do so.
 Four horses have won the Melbourne Cup on two occasions, including Archer (1861-62) Peter Pan (1932, 34), Rain Lover (1968-69) and Think Big (1974-75).

 Jockeys Bobby Lewis and Harry White have ridden four horses to win the Melbourne Cup, which is the most by any jockey in the race’s history.
 Legendary trainer Bart Cummings has the most win by any one trainer, with 12 wins.

 The fastest winning Melbourne Cup time was posted by Kingston Rule, who won the race in 3 minutes and 16.3 seconds in 1990.
 The biggest winning margin in a Melbourne Cup was eight lengths and was achieved by both Archer (1862) and Rain Lover (1968).
 Carbine holds the record for winning the Melbourne Cup with the most weight on his back (65.5 kilograms), while Makybe Diva carried the heaviest weight of any mare (58 kilograms) to win her third Melbourne Cup in 2005.